-Striking map of Ohio from Finley's New General Atlas, colored by counties and showing towns, roads, rivers, mountains and other geographical features.
+Striking map of the state from Finley's atlas, colored by counties and showing towns, roads, rivers, mountains and other geographical features.
 The western portion of the state lacks a several Counties.
 One of the best maps of the state during the period.
 Anthony Finley was the dominant map maker in the United States from the earlys 1820s through 1831.
 His Atlas was a huge success, far outselling rival atlases by Carey & Lea and Tanner.
 Its elegant engraving style, high quality paper and topographical detail made it the best regularly published atlas, with maps corrected and updated as often as yearly during the run.

 Anthony Finley (1784-1836) was an American map publisher.
 Little is known about his life.
 He is presumed to have been born in Philadelphia, where he also died.
 A publisher, Finley was also involved in several Philadelphia civic and professional societies such as the Philadelphia Apprentices’ Library.
 He may have been in business as early as 1809 and his first publication dates from ca. 1811.